robotcaresystems/RoboticsLanguage/RoboticsLanguage/Documentation/Compiler/Philosophy/README.md

 - `Inputs` Parameters from the input modules.
 These parameters are cached.

-- `Transformers` Parameters from the input modules.
+- `Transformers` Parameters from the transformer modules.
 These parameters are cached.

-- `Outputs` Parameters from the input modules.
+- `Outputs` Parameters from the output modules.
 These parameters are cached.

 - `manifesto` A structure with the names of each module.